martinjohndyer/FAIR_Code_design/episodes/introduction.md

 However, the code will be difficult to maintain because:

 - There are no comments explaining what the function is doing or why it’s doing it.
+- Constraints are not explained.
 - The logic includes "magic numbers" (2 and 3) without any explanation or named constants.
 - There is no error handling, which makes it harder to maintain when unexpected inputs occur.
-- The purpose and constraints of the function are not documented, making future modifications risky.

 ::::::::::::::::::::::::::